Explorer

 History

 The Arab Liberation flag design was introduced after the 1952 Egyptian Revolution.
-The current version with the Eagle of Saladin was adopted on October 4, 1984.
+The current version with the Eagle of Saladin was adopted on October 4, 1984, replacing the previous falcon emblem.

 Construction